top of page

 And third, these jobs pay well.

-“A lot of these jobs are paying substantial amounts of money,” said Heggs.
+“A lot of these jobs are paying substantial amounts of money,” said Osborn.

 “You just have to want to come to work and they'll teach you the ropes.”